OscarVDG/Neural-Network-v1/README.md

 **3B1B NN series on YT, episode 1-4:** [Here](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi)
 **Book on NNs by Michael Nielsen:** [Here](http://neuralnetworksanddeeplearning.com/)

+I origianlly wanted to experiment with it by letting it solve chess puzzles.
+I evidently never got that far but I did implement some things while trainging the different networks.

 ## Results
 I managed to train it to mimic and XOR-gate.
 If I remember correctly it managed to mimic some simple mathematical functions as well.
 Trying to mimic a sine function was much harder.
 However, the gradient descent seemed to worked.
 What I mean by that is that it did manage to find a pretty "deep" local minima for the error function.
 Through school, I managed to talk to a mathematician with a PhD in Neural Networks who said that it was probably due to me only using ReLU.
 She never saw any of my code though so I don't know who knows.